etchteam/offline-ux/src/a-basic-cache-implementation.md

 As exciting as this is, the cache implementation still needs a lot of work, it's flaws are revealed as soon as the content updates where it will continue to serve the cached content.

-Realistically a full caching strategy taking into account the content and life-cycle of production software needs to be taken into account.
+Realistically a full caching strategy taking into account the content and life-cycle of production software will be needed.

 This goes beyond a basic cache implementation, the network needs to *enhance* the stale contents of the cache to build off this implementation.